MCProHosting/artisan/readme.md

  * Good testability - DI, after all
  * more to come?

 Currently it is targeted for server-side only, and is quite performant.
-After the intial module loading (which should happen once on application boot), it can run about 3.4 million resolutions per second on my Macbook Air at scales in O(1) time:
+After the intial module loading (which should happen once on application boot), it can run about 3.4 million resolutions per second on my Macbook Air and scales in O(1) time:

 ```
 $ node bench.js